ai6k/SourdoughWatch/README.md

 # SourdoughWatch

 SourdoughWatch is a hardware + software project that monitors the health of a sourdough starter using an Arduino Giga R1, sensors, and a 3.2" ILI9341 TFT display.
-It tracks temperature, humidity, rise activity, and feeding cycles, displaying everything on a clear, simple UI.
+It tracks temperature, humidity, rise activity, and feeding cycles, and shows everything on a simple, easy-to-read screen.

-The project also uses a 3D-printed wide-mouth mason jar lid to mount the hardware.
+The electronics are mounted in a 3D-printed wide-mouth mason jar lid.

 ---

 ## Features

-- Real-time starter monitoring
+- Real-time sourdough starter monitoring
 - Temperature and humidity tracking
 - Time since last feed (reset cycle)
-- Clear TFT display interface
+- Simple TFT display user interface
 - Physical "Reset Cycle" button
-- Enclosure uses a 3D-printed mason jar lid
+- Uses a 3D-printed lid for a wide-mouth mason jar

 ---